NexStops

 Registered in the British Columbia LLP register under LL03158.

-Note on EU representation: As a controller not established in the EU, we accept data-protection requests from data subjects in the EU at the email addresses above and respond within the statutory one-month period (Art.
-12(3) GDPR).
-For postal requests, please use the Canadian address above, marked "Data Protection".
+For EU data subjects: We accept data-protection requests from data subjects in the EU/EEA at the email address above at any time, and respond to them within the one-month period laid down in Art.
+12(3) GDPR.
+If you prefer the written, postal route, please use the address above, marked "Data Protection".

-We process personal data of our users only insofar as this is necessary to provide a functional website, app and our content and services.
-Processing generally takes place only with the user's consent, unless prior consent cannot be obtained for practical reasons and processing is permitted by law.
+We process our users' personal data only insofar as this is necessary to provide a functional website and app, as well as our content and services.
+Processing generally takes place only with the user's consent, unless prior consent cannot be obtained for factual reasons and processing is permitted by law.

 3. What data we process and why